- Search The Registry

 - My Account

 McNeal joined the union's national staff as a field representative and chief negotiator, and in 1950 he became national vice president of the union.
 During World War II, he began promoting fair employment practices for Blacks in St. Louis.
 McNeal had earned some local recognition as a civil rights leader when he decided, at the age of 54, to enter politics.
-In 1960, he challenged incumbent senator Edward J. “Jellyroll” Hogan for his Seventh District Senate seat and defeated Hogan in the Democratic primary by a six-to-one ratio, becoming the first African American elected to the Missouri Senate.
+In 1960, he challenged incumbent senator Edward J. “Jellyroll” Hogan for his Seventh District Senate seat.
+He defeated Hogan in the Democratic primary by a six-to-one ratio, becoming the first African American elected to the Missouri Senate.

 For the next ten years, McNeal served with distinction.
 He led the passage of the Fair Employment Practices Act (1961); he supported the creation of the University of Missouri-St. Louis (1964), and he helped pass the state Civil Rights Code (1965).
 In 1970, McNeal retired from politics and accepted an appointment to the University of Missouri's governing board.
 McNeal resigned from the board in 1973 to become president of the St. Louis Board of Police Commissioners.

 McNeal's numerous awards and honors include honorary degrees from the University of Missouri, Lincoln University, and Lindenwood University.
 He died on October 25, 1982, following a lengthy illness.